animesh698/BitcoinMiner/README.md

 The key component in a bit-coin is an input that, when “hashed” produces an output smaller than a target value.
 In practice, the comparison values have leading  0’s, thus the bitcoin is required to have a given number of leading 0’s
 Here, we are required to use SHA-26 to find hashes for an input string

-Steps to run:
+Steps to run:</br>
-- Requirements: .NET SDK, Ionide, Visual Studio
+Requirements: .NET SDK, Ionide, Visual Studio</br>

 On Local Machine:
 (Tested on Windows and Mac OS)
 Go to the project directory and and then into the Local subdirectory</br>